Heriosuuu/Assignment1/README.md

 As a user type, I want to perform an action, so that I can achieve a goal.
-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory) Include the Adobe XD wireframe as a folder.
+This section is also where you would sinks to any wireframes, mockups, diagrams etc. that you created as part of the design process.
+These files should themselves either be included as a pdf file in the project itself (in an separate directory) Include the Adobhare le XD wireframe as a folder.
 You can include the XD share url.

 Features
 ------------